 Although it can be a life-altering shock, cheating is not uncommon, and no relationship is totally immune to it.
-Responding to your loved one with care and compassion is the key.
-“In short, to be helpful, focus on being understanding and showing support rather than pushing advice or making judgmental statements that might make someone's pain even worse,” Jason B. Whiting, Ph.D., researcher and relationship blogger, tells Romper.
-Also hold off on any immediate plans for revenge against the person who cheated.
+Responding to your loved one with care and compassion is key.
+“In short, to be helpful, focus on being understanding and showing support rather than pushing advice or making judgmental statements that might make someone's pain even worse,” Jason B. Whiting, Ph.D., licensed marriage and family therapist, tells Romper.
+Also, hold off on any immediate plans for revenge against the person who cheated.
 “If your first instinct is to let your friend know that you never liked their partner anyways and that they are better off without them, you are falling victim to idiot compassion,” Dr. Alexandra H. Solomon, licensed clinical psychologist at The Family Institute at Northwestern University, tells Romper.
-“Opt instead for wise compassion.
-Practicing wise compassion is about loving your friend without hating their partner.
-It is about staying present to their pain instead of rescuing them, problem-solving for them, or telling them what this means to them.”
-Although this more mature take is far from easy, here’s what you can say to a loved one whose relationship has just hit the fan.
+Idiot compassion refers to a situation where your advice may be well-meaning but is ultimately unhelpful.